antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 ![](vscode-dotnet-version.png)

-Next, you can create a new folder, scaffold a new "Hello World" C# application inside of it with the command line via `dotnet new`, then open Visual Studio Code in that directory with the `code .` command.
+Next, you can create a new folder, scaffold a new "Hello World" C# application inside of it with the command line via the `dotnet new` command, then open Visual Studio Code in that directory with the `code .` command.
 If you don't have `code` on your PATH, you'll have to set it.

 If you don't have [C# language plugin for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) it installed already, you'll want to do that.